 Zach Dorfman is a senior fellow at the Carnegie Council for Ethics in International Affairs and a freelance writer and editor, with a focus on U.S. foreign policy, terrorism, espionage, and the Middle East.

-His work has appeared in Politico Magazine, the Atlantic, the Atavist, the Wall Street Journal, the Los Angeles Times, Foreign Affairs, and the Nation, among other publications.
-His feature for the Atavist was a finalist for a 2017 Livingston Award.
+His work has appeared in Yahoo!
+News, Politico Magazine, The Atlantic, Atavist Magazine, The Wall Street Journal, Los Angeles Times, Foreign Affairs, and The Nation, among other publications.

 "Slouching Towards Gautama: Toward a Buddhist Politics of Freedom," The Montréal Review, September 2011

 "A Diaspora of the Mind: American Jewry and the Secularization of Otherness," ZEEK, December 14, 2010.